PRTG/QoSReflect/README.md

 Installation
 ------------
 - make the file "qosreflect.py" executable (e.g. "chmod 755 qosreflect.py")
-- create a file called "qosreflect.conf" with the following contents:
+- create a file called "qosreflect.conf" with the following contents [OPTIONAL]:

 host:All
 port:50000
 replyip:None

+The script can now be called with parameters to allow several instances running.
+Just type qosreflect.py --help to see all parameters.
+Example call below:

+qosreflect.py --port 50000 -host All

+Additional parameters are optional.
+You can still use a config file, then please use paramter --conf to provide the path.

 When "host" is set to "All" the script will try to bind to every available interface.
 Change to IP of an interface to make the script bind to a special interface.